ossf/tac/process/project-lifecycle.md

 As part of the notification process, a maintainer of the project (or anyone in the case of Archived projects) creates a PR in this TAC repository with the following changes:

-* A new file in the `project-lifecyle-documents` directory containing all information requested for a project creation or a lifecycle change review.
+* A new file in the `project-lifecyle-documents` directory containing all information requested for a project creation, or a modification of an existing file for a lifecycle change review.
 This file must be based on the template for the respective lifecycle stage in the `templates` directory.
 The `PROJECT_NAME_` prefix of the template must be replaced by the project name.

 * Modification of the table listing all projects in the [README](../README.md) of this repository by either updating the status field of the project in the table to the intended new lifecycle stage or by adding the project to the table in case of a project creation request.